Interval spectrum for electric quantum walk and related skew-shift CMV matrices: Abstract

 \section{Abstract}

-In this note, we show that for a family of quantum walk models with electric fields, the spectrum is the unit circle for any irrational field.
+We show that for a family of quantum walk models with electric fields, the spectrum is the unit circle for any irrational field.
 The result also holds for the associated CMV matrices defined by skew-shifts.
 Generalizations to CMV matrices with skew-shifts on higher dimensional torus are also obtained.